 The related parties of the Company include the Parent Company and its affiliated entities and certain key management personnel.
 In the ordinary course of activities, the Company transacts business with its related parties on mutually agreed terms.
-Key management personnel include the Chief Executive Officer, Acting Chief Executive Officer, Head of Compliance, Head of Security Service and Head of Finance.
+Key management personnel include the Chief Executive Officer, Acting Chief Executive Officer (for the period of 1 January 2022 till 14 May 2022, until the CEO was appointed), Head of Compliance, Head of Security Services, Head of Loan Structuring, Head of Debt Capital Markets, Head of Operations and Head of Finance.